BabylonJS/Documentation/content/How_To/GUI/Gui.md

 );
 ```

-Here is an example of a simple fullscreen mode GUI: <Playground id="#XCPP9Y#1" title="Fullscreen GUI Example" description="Simple example of adding a fullscreen BabylonGUI to your scene." image="/img/playgroundsAndNMEs/divingDeeperBabylonGUI1.jpg"/>
+Here is an example of a simple fullscreen mode GUI: <Playground id="#XCPP9Y#1" title="Fullscreen GUI Example" description="Simple example of adding a fullscreen BabylonGUI to your scene." image="/img/playgroundsAndNMEs/divingDeeperBabylonGUI1.jpg" isMain={true} category="GUI"/>

 By default the ratio between rendering resolution and texture size is 1.
 But you can force it to different values with `advancedTexture.renderScale`.
 This could be useful if you want crisper texts for instance.